dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 **Parameters**

-`element`: Takes an argument element of type HTMLDivElement, which represents the new UI element to be associated with the image editor view.
+`element`: Takes an argument element of type HTMLDivElement, which represents the new UI element to be associated with the camera view.

 **Return value**